asapsav/scMagic/README.md

 # scMagic
-We aim to create a useful co-pilot for scRNA-seq analysis
+AI co-pilot for scRNA-seq analysis
 > This repository is, I cannot stress this enough, very experimental.
 Do not use it as a dependency.

 ## Who?